Brand Hong Kong

 Frequently Asked Questions

-Claim deduction for interest payments to produce rental income from properties by completing Parts 7.1 and 7.2.
-Please note that you must complete Part 6 to make a valid election for personal assessment.
+Claim deduction for interest payments to produce rental income from properties by completing Parts 8.1 to 8.3.
+Please note that you must complete Part 7 to make a valid election for personal assessment.

-If your claim includes interest payments involving re-mortgaged loan, Part 7.4 must also be completed.
+If your claim includes interest payments involving re-mortgaged loan, you must complete Section 10 of the Appendix to BIR60.

 Deduction for Elderly Residential Care Expenses